Project Economics course

 Introduction

 Before making important project investment decisions it is key to properly estimate the potential value of a project and quantify its risks using Project Economics.
-Therefore a project economist should be able to make a financial model with the right level of detail bearing in mind the intended core decisions.

 After that a good presentation of the analysis allows the management / Board of Directors to efficiently make a well-informed decision.
-This course is based on working practice and will give the student the most important knowledge and skills to start working as a project economist.

 Purpose